TheOdinProject/curriculum/foundations/html_css/inspecting-html-and-css/inspecting-html-and-css.md

 ### Testing Styles In The Inspector

 The Styles pane also allows you to edit styles directly in the browser.
-You can click inside of any individual selector to add a new rule, or click on an existing attribute or value to alter it.
+You can click inside of any individual selector to add a new rule or click on an existing attribute or value to alter it.

 In the below image, we have altered the value of `margin-bottom` in the `.hero__main-heading` class, and the webpage responds with the changes in real-time.
 This won't affect the source code in your text editor, but it is extremely useful for quickly testing out various attributes and values without needing to reload the page over and over again.